piotrmaslanka/satella/docs/coding/structures.rst

 It will remember instances already created and return you a previously created instance, keying on the first *n* arguments.

+There are also two functions to help you with managing your `SingletonWithRegardsTo`:

+.. autofunction:: satella.coding.structures.get_instances_for_singleton

+.. autofunction:: satella.coding.structures.delete_singleton_for

 Dictionaries
 ============